guoguibing/librec/README.md

 * **Cross-platform:** as a Java software, LibRec can be easily deployed and executed in any platforms, including MS Windows, Linux and Mac OS.
 * **Fast execution:** LibRec runs much **faster** than other libraries, and a detailed comparison over different algorithms on various datasets is available via [here](http://trust.sce.ntu.edu.sg/~gguo1/librec/).
 * **Easy configuration:** LibRec configs recommenders using a configuration file: *librec.conf*.
 Click [here](http://trust.sce.ntu.edu.sg/~gguo1/librec/tutorial.html#config) to check out the details.
-* **Easy expansion:** LibRec provides a set of well-designed recommendation interfaces by which new algorithms can be easily implemented.
+* **Flexible expansion:** LibRec provides a set of well-designed recommendation interfaces by which new algorithms can be easily implemented.

 ### Algorithms

 * **Baseline**: GlobalAvg, UserAvg, ItemAvg, Random, Constant, MostPop
-* **Core**: UserKNN, ItemKNN, RegSVD, PMF, SVD++, BiasedMF, CLiMF, BPMF, SocialMF, TrustMF, WRMF
+* **Rating Prediction**: UserKNN, ItemKNN, RegSVD, PMF, SVD++, BiasedMF, BPMF, SocialMF, TrustMF, SoRec, SoReg, RSTE
+* **Item Ranking**: BPRMF, CLiMF, RankALS, WRMF
-* **Extension**: NMF, SlopeOne, Hybrid
+* **Extension**: NMF, SlopeOne, Hybrid, PD, AR

+The references for all the algorithms are summarized [here](http://trust.sce.ntu.edu.sg/~gguo1/librec/tutorial.html#algo)

 ### Download

 The first version of the LibRec library is available to [download](http://trust.sce.ntu.edu.sg/~gguo1/librec/release/librec-v1.0.zip) now.
+New version (v1.1) is under development, will be released in the near future.

 ### GPL License